 Two killed in Wythe County crash

 WYTHE COUNTY, Va.
-(WDBJ) - Two people were killed Wednesday morning in a crash in Wythe County, according to Virginia State Police.
+(WDBJ) - Two people were killed in a crash in Wythe County on November 22, according to Virginia State Police.

-The crash happened around 7 a.m. near mile marker 43 on Interstate 77.

-Police say the driver of a passenger vehicle was attempting to use an emergency crossover and collided with a northbound tractor trailer.

 Copyright 2023 WDBJ.
 All rights reserved.